r57zone/DSAdvance/README.md

 By default, the microphone button takes a screenshot of `Win+Alt+PrtScr` (for DualShock 4 enable `PSMultiKey` and press `PS + X`).
 By changing the `MicCustomKey` parameter to the [desired button code](https://github.com/r57zone/Half-Life-Alyx-novr/blob/master/BINDINGS.md#codes), it will be pressed.

+To connect external pedals, change the COM port number by changing the `COMPort` parameter in the `ExternalPedals` section.

 ## Setup
 1. Install [ViGEmBus](https://github.com/ViGEm/ViGEmBus/releases).